Welcome to Our Permaculture Homestead

 The benefits of our woodland homestead are many, but one drawback is that trees are known to fall, and every so often, they fall on power lines or other electrical things, and suddenly, hey, the lights are off.
 If we’re lucky, it’s a quick flicker and then back to Netflixing, but with larger storms, we’ve experienced power outages lasting a week or longer.
 This is when portable power stations come in super handy.

-Emergency Food and Water “Insurance”
+Emergency Food Supply Kits and Backup Water “Insurance”

 Yes, Food and water insurance.
 Because I get it: you don't want to be the person who buys a “food bucket.”
 So my suggestion is merely to add a couple small one-time expenditures — covering EMERGENCY FOOD & WATER — to your insurance portfolio.